 With such a prestigious reputation to live up to, you can be sure that every penny you spend will be worth double in optical performance.

 8 Essentials to Consider When Shopping for Binoculars

 And, if you decide that you’re not going to snub your nose to what could be a really cool add-on, you might want to check out our Binocular Features article that addresses the ins and outs of these high-tech features.

-From laser rangefinding to image stabilization, you could be missing out on some time-saving and image quality benefits that you’d never know about if you didn’t give it a try.
+From laser rangefinding binoculars like these, to image stabilization, you could be missing out on some time-saving and image quality benefits that you’d never know about if you didn’t give it a try.